BestTimesToVisit.com Logo

 nature

 Witness the sun paint the sky in fiery hues as it rises above a sea of clouds from Pico do Arieiro, Madeira's third-highest peak.
-The dramatic landscape, often shrouded in mist below, creates an ethereal, otherworldly experience.
-Dress in layers, as it can be surprisingly chilly even in summer.
+The dramatic landscape, with jagged peaks piercing the mist, feels otherworldly.
+Dress in layers, as it's significantly colder at this altitude, and consider visiting on a clear morning for the most spectacular views.

 Best time: Oct-Apr